+Section 1201.
 Uniformity of Application and Construction.
+Section 1202 Short Title

+Section 1202.
 Short Title.

+Section 1203.
 Severability.

+Section 1204.
 Effective Date.

+Section 1205.
 Repeals.

+Section 1206.
 Applicability.

+Section 1207.
 Savings Clause.

-Effective Date.

-Applicability.

-Savings Clause.

-[Repeals].

-SECTION 1001 1201.
+SECTION 1201.
 UNIFORMITY OF APPLICATION AND

 CONSTRUCTION.
-This [Act] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act] among States enacting it.
+This [Act] These [Amendments] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act] these [Amendments] among States enacting it them.

-SECTION 1002 1202.
+SECTION 1202.
 SHORT TITLE.
-This [Act] may be cited as the Uniform Partnership Act (1994).
+This [Act] These [Amendments] may be cited as the Amendments to Add Limited Liability Partnership this [Act] these [Amendments] are severable.

+Provisions to Uniform Partnership Act (1994).

-SECTION 1003 1203.
+SECTION 1203.
 SEVERABILITY CLAUSE.
-If any provision of this [Act] or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.
+If any provision of this [Act] these [Amendments] or its their application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] these [Amendments] which can be given effect without the invalid provision or application, and to this end the provisions of